Bagoum/danmokou/docs/articles/warnings.md

 ## Language Version

-- DMK v7 uses the latest "C#8-ish" features enabled in Unity.
-However, the engine currently uses `[CanBeNull]` annotations where C#8 nullable reference annotations would be present, since I have not yet found out how to enable nullable reference types project-wide.
+- DMK v7 uses the latest "C#8-ish" features enabled in Unity, including nullable reference types.
+Nullable reference types are enabled via `Danmokou/Assets/csc.rsp`.

 ## Compilation Targets

 - Mono platforms (PC/Android) work perfectly with everything.
-- IL2CPP/Ahead-of-Time Compilation platforms require special handling in order to support expression compilation (see [the precompilation doc](AoT Support.md)).
+- IL2CPP/Ahead-of-Time Compilation platforms require special handling in order to support expression compilation (see [the precompilation doc](AoTSupport.md)).
 This is for two reasons related to AoT language design:
   - IL2CPP cannot handle expressions compiled to byref functions.
 [Related Github issue](https://github.com/dotnet/runtime/issues/31075).
 The root cause seems to be a dotnet policy, but this is solvable with a few minor engine deoptimizations.
   - IL2CPP cannot handle expressions compiled to functions using value types.
 [Related forum thread](https://forum.unity.com/threads/are-c-expression-trees-or-ilgenerator-allowed-on-ios.489498/).
 As far as I can tell this is not solvable except by boxing, which would be far too heavy on the GC, but Unity should eventually get around to fixing the root cause.
 When that happens, I will standardize IL2CPP support.
 - In DMK v6 and earlier, the `NO_EXPR` compilation flag allowed a small amount of runtime reflection for AoT platforms.
-This is superseded in v7 by precompilation support (see [the precompilation doc](AoT Support.md)).
+This is superseded in v7 by precompilation support (see [the precompilation doc](AoTSupport.md)).
 - DMK replay files do not work in IL2CPP.
 This will be fixed eventually.